James Keith Bain

-He attended both The Armidale School and Scots College.
+Bain attended both The Armidale School and Scots College.

 Bain retired as a senior partner of Bain & Company in 1986–7, and a few years later (1992) it was acquired by Deutsche Bank; Jim Bain was a grandson of the founder.
 In retirement, he wrote about his experiences in the Australian financial industry.
+Bain died on 9 September 2022, at the age of 92.